Ty France Player Props: Mariners vs. Yankees

-The Seattle Mariners, including Ty France and his .475 slugging percentage over his past 10 games, take on starting pitcher Domingo German and the New York Yankees at T-Mobile Park, Monday at 9:40 PM ET.
+The Seattle Mariners, including Ty France and his .475 slugging percentage over his past 10 games, take on starting pitcher Nestor Cortes Jr. and the New York Yankees at T-Mobile Park, Tuesday at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Pirates.
+He had a one-hit performance in his previous game (1-for-5) against the Yankees.

 Ty France Game Info & Props vs. the Yankees